8 Tips on How To Make a Website Digitally Accessible

 WCAG 2.0 covers objectives and success requirements concerning all tech-enabled digital accessibility variables.

-What’s the Difference Between WCAG and ADA Compliance?
+What’s the difference between WCAG and ADA compliance?

 An ADA-compliant website conforms to the (ADA) and Section 508 (US law).
 A WCAG-compliant website conforms to W3C standards.

-Is the WCAG 2.0 Legally Required?
+Is WCAG 2.0 legally required?